-Founder, CEO & Head of New Mills Branch - Enhanced DBS
+Founder, CEO & Head of New Mills Branch (Designated Safeguarding Lead - New Mills) - Enhanced DBS

 It’s my unfailing belief that everyone should be given the opportunity to unlock their potential, no matter what their age or circumstance.